Constant Overhead Entanglement Distillation via Scrambling

-Our results also suggest several natural extensions.
-While we focused on bipartite entanglement distillation, the random Clifford framework could potentially generalize to multipartite settings.
+It would be interesting to generalize the random Clifford framework to multipartite settings.
 The connection between random operations and error detection might also find applications in other quantum protocols where decoding complexity has been a limiting factor.
-Additionally, our analysis of finite-depth implementations with noisy gates could inform the design of near-term quantum networking protocols, where full error correction remains impractical.
-We also expect our results to be useful in the design and implementation of fault-tolerant interconnects for distributed quantum computing~\cite{awschalom2021interconnects,ramette2023fault,pattison2024constoverheaddistillation,sinclair2024fault}.
+We also expect our results, particularly the analysis of finite-depth implementations with noisy gates, to inform the design and implementation of fault-tolerant interconnects for distributed quantum computing~\cite{awschalom2021interconnects,ramette2023fault,pattison2024constoverheaddistillation,sinclair2024fault}.

 A key open question is whether the resource requirements of our protocol, particularly the circuit depth and memory overhead, are optimal.
 Although qLDPC-based schemes require only constant depth, it is unclear whether this favorable scaling extends to error-detection-based protocols.
 Indeed, the $O(\poly \log \log \bar{\varepsilon}^{-1})$ depth scaling seems difficult to improve upon, given the need for information to propagate between qubits, but formal lower bounds remain elusive.